Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

 • Do I need to take out a loan to bridge the shortfall?

-In Case of Surplus
+In case of surplus

-• Is expansion sensible at this time?
+• Is an expansion sensible at this point?

 Example:

 Most entrepreneurs and financial managers use Excel for liquidity planning.
 A major disadvantage is that this takes a lot of time, as the various account movements must be manually reviewed and then entered into the spreadsheet.
-Additionally, errors can easily creep in, which can subsequently distort the liquidity plan.
+Additionally, errors can quickly creep in, which can subsequently distort the liquidity plan.

 SL Repricer_CTA